- The ‘Recommended List’ of DFW pre breeding lines.

 The following representatives sit on the committee:

 QTL or genomic regions and germplasm can be nominated by any researcher within DFW to the chair of the committee by submitting a completed form on germplasm, trait of interest, markers etc. using the following form: BTK germplasm nomination form.
-The committee meets in February (first time in 2018) to decide on the larger back-crossing pipeline and in September to decide on the next BTK.
+The committee meets every year in February to decide on the larger back-crossing pipeline and in September to decide on the next BTK.